 You’re not obsessed about food

 “Although I certainly want people to be mindful and proactive with their food, being mentally consumed can be a sign of restrictive or disordered eating.
 When you’re confident in your choices and eating the correct quantity, your brain can take a rest rather than being so focused.” —Tara Coleman, clinical nutritionist.
-Learn the 37 tips nutritionists won’t tell you for free.
+A healthy relationship with food is the best place to start, and then you can incorporate these 37 tips nutritionists won’t tell you for free.

 You poop at least once a day

 “What you put into your body is important, but so is what comes out!
 Not having a daily bowel movement could be a sign of something that is off in your digestive process.
 Examples could be a deficiency in magnesium, not properly digesting or absorbing nutrients, or even emotional stress.” —Tara Coleman, clinical nutritionist.
-Here’s what your bathroom habits can reveal about your health.
+Then find out more about what your bathroom habits can reveal about your health.

 You aren’t short of breath during normal activity